-- You will understand the philosophical "problem of evil" and some leading theodicies.
+- Understand the philosophical "problem of evil" and some leading theodicies

-- You will reflect on whether there are any morally satisfying resolutions to the problem of evil, given the actual evils we find in the world.
+- Reflect on whether there are any morally satisfying resolutions to the problem of evil, given the actual evils we find in the world

-- You will reflect on the appropriate effect evils should have on theistic faith.
+- Reflect on the appropriate effect evils should have on theistic faith.